storesace-cv/bwb-stream2yt/primary-windows/via-windows/README.md

 ```

 > 💡 If you prefer to automate the bootstrap process, run `prepare-env.bat` instead of executing the commands manually.

+These commands have been validated from the default `C:\myapps\bwb-stream2yt\primary-windows\via-windows` folder layout.
+You can continue using alternate directory structures as long as you adjust the paths accordingly.

 ## 2. Build the executable with PyInstaller